Low-Frequency/Klipper-Git-Backup/README.md

   ```

   Paste the access token, save and quit the editor (`Ctrl + x`, `y` to confirm).
 The hard part is done now.

+  Detailed information on how to create the token can be found [here](/docs/all/SETUP.md).

 * **Step 2:**